 Condensation & Moisture Management

 As levels of thermal insulation and air tightness in buildings are improved, moisture management has become an increased concern.
 Approved Document Part C2, resistance to moisture, provides you with limited clarity as it references withdrawn guidance and calculation methodologies.
-So we use our extensive understanding of moisture and heat movement within buildings to provide you with design advice, as well as detailed calculations that follow the guidance set out in the code of practice for control of condensation in buildings (BS 5250:2011+A1:2016).
+We use our extensive understanding of moisture and heat movement within buildings to provide design advice, as well as a thorough understanding of guidance set out in BS 5250:2021 Management of Moisture in Buildings – Code of Practice.